Yet another proud member of the Candle Jack

 - Spoony's Let's Play of Deadly Premonition is looking like it won't ever be continued (at least not any time soon), having only Part 1 up on the site.
 This doesn't stop fans on the forums starting a new thread every few weeks or so asking when he's going to finish it...

 - Super Mario Bros.
-Z due to how time consuming it took to the animate the fights.
-What was meant to be a twenty six episodes ended at eight after the creator called it quits.
+Z due to how time consuming it took to the animate the fights, as well as Artist Disillusionment.
+What was meant to be twenty six episodes ended at eight after the creator called it quits.

 - The SCP Foundation story "Metafiction" (one of the most popular tales on the site) ends with to be continued on a very interesting cliffhanger.
 The discussion page is filled with requests, pleads and threats to the author to just finish the damn thing already.